 The COM320 recites data stored in variables.
-You can also recite data stored in tables by setting a variable equal to Tablename.
-Fieldname (fieldname index, records back).
-You can get a specific field from the data table (for more information see Program Access to Data Tables section in the CR1000 manual).
+You can also recite data stored in tables by setting a variable equal to Tablename.Fieldname (fieldname index, records back).
+You can then get a specific field from the data table (for more information see CR1000 section Program Access to Data Tables).